flub78/multitenant/doc/code_generation.md

 Supported templates:
 * controller
-* request to validate HTML requiests
+* request to validate HTML request
 * model for persistency
 * factory to generate elements for tests
 * create a form to create elements